The Date With My Crush's Best Friend

 We’d had an on-off thing, T and I, but timing always got in the way.
-Somehow I’d veered off course and met his best friend, S, smoking a cigarette on the balcony of a house party.
+Somehow I’d veered off course and met his best friend, S, smoking a menthol on the balcony of a flat party.

 Advertisement

 That night some unfortunate dancing ensued.
+Shapes were thrown, of the kind I had only previously seen performed by gibbons during mating season.
 S and I exchanged numbers, had a brief flirtation over text, then faded out of each other’s lives.

 Almost a year went by and I’d all but forgotten about S until one day I found myself looking for a palate-cleanser.